Balderic, Count of Upladium: Ancestry and the Gennep prefecture

-Alpertus of Metz, one of the main sources for the life events of Count Balderic, described both Balderic and his rival in the region, Wichmann of Vreden, as two very rich "Germani" from around the Rhine.
+Alpertus described both Balderic and his rival in the region, Wichmann of Vreden, as two very rich "Germani" from around the Rhine.
 (The term Germanus was being used geographically, referring to north of the Rhine, in the eastern Frankish kingdom, in contrast to "Gaul", south of the Rhine, meaning Lotharingia.)
 Wichmann of Vreden married Balderic's cousin, the daughter of his uncle, the prefect Godfrey, and gained control over dowry lands in "Gaul", while Balderic, through his marriage to Adela, gained lands in Germania.
 However, Wichmann's lands in Lotharingia ("Gaul") remained significantly less than Balderic's, and he saw this as a limit upon his ambitions.

 Count Balderic's mother was apparently named Gerberga.
 The oldest Xanten necrologia mentioned the death of a Gerburg who was mother of Count Balderic ("mater Baldrici comitis").

 Balderic's uncle's name was Godfried and he held the prefecture (prefectus) which Balderic eventually managed to attain.
 It is not clear if Godfried was a paternal or maternal uncle, although the Latin term, avunculus, implies a maternal uncle.
 The prefectship was a position which involved organizing defence against Viking raids in the river delta, and holding a fort at Gennep, on the river Maas.
 Alpertus described how Balderic played a prominent role in managing such a defence during an invasion in 1006, when his uncle was elderly.